ssfsx17/ffpnp/Jobs/JobDetails/Juggler.md

 ### Acrobatics T10

-Juggle Combo (20 AP) (BDL+) (single) - Attack, and if it is a critical hit, then attack again.
+Juggle Combo (20 AP) (BDL) (single) - Attack, and if it is a critical hit, then attack again.
 The attacks continue until a miss or a normal hit.
 Attacks from Juggle Combo are considered a critical hit if the dice show 80 through 100 (i.e. +10 critical range).
+Each attack in Juggle Combo has BDL.